tgdwyer/tgdwyer.github.io/_chapters/higherorderfunctions.md

       ≡  _=> f          -- rename y to _
 ```

-Where, in the last line above, since y doesn't appear anywhere in the body of the function we don't care what it's called anymore and rename it to `_`.
+Where, in the last line above, since y doesn’t appear anywhere in the body of the function we don’t care what it’s called anymore and rename it to `_`.

 Therefore, we can use our `K` combinator to entirely avoid defining any functions in the body of `forEach`: